Genomoviridae

 Genomoviridae is a family of single stranded DNA viruses that mainly infect fungi.
 The genomes of this family are small (2.2–2.4 kilobases in length).
 The genomes are circular single-stranded DNA and encode rolling-circle replication initiation proteins (Rep) and unique capsid proteins.
 In Rep-based phylogenies, genomoviruses form a sister clade to plant viruses of the family Geminiviridae.
 Ten genera are recognized in this family.

 The family name is an acronym derived from geminivirus-like, no movement protein.

 The genus name Gemycircularvirus stands for Gemini-like myco-infecting circular virus.
-The type species of the genus Gemycircularvirus — Sclerotinia gemycircularvirus 1, reference strain Sclerotinia sclerotiorum hypovirulence associated DNA virus 1 (ssHADV-1), — was the first cultivated member of the family.
-The other genomoviruses are uncultivated and have been discovered using metagenomics techniques.
+Sclerotinia sclerotiorum hypovirulence associated DNA virus 1 (ssHADV-1), of the genus Gemycircularvirus, was the first cultivated member of the family.
+Most other genomoviruses are uncultivated and have been discovered using metagenomics techniques, although more genomoviruses are being isolated as interest grows.

 Taxonomy

 The genera in this family are: